observIQ/opamp-spec/specification.md

     AcceptsAgentPackageStatus      = 0x00000040;
     // The Server can offer connection settings.
     OffersConnectionSettings       = 0x00000080;
-    // The Agent can accept restart requests.
-    AcceptsRestartRequests         = 0x00001000;
-    // The Agent can accept shutdown requests.
-    AcceptsShutdownRequests        = 0x00002000;

     // Add new capabilities here, continuing with the least significant unused bit.
 }